 What We'd Recommend

 For teams evaluating GPU cloud options in 2026, the market has shifted in your favor.
 H100 pricing has dropped 60% from its peak, A100s are available under $1/hr, and the L40S offers a genuine budget alternative for inference.
+Learn which GPU suits your specific model by consulting our best NVIDIA GPUs for LLMs guide and checking current pricing.

-The biggest remaining challenge isn't finding cheap GPUs — it's comparing across providers without spending a full day on it.
-Spheron AI aggregates pricing across 5+ providers into a single interface, making it practical to consistently deploy on the cheapest available option for your workload.
+The biggest remaining challenge isn't finding cheap GPUs; it's comparing across providers without spending a full day on it.
+Spheron aggregates pricing across 5+ providers into a single interface, making it practical to consistently deploy on the cheapest available option for your workload.
 Whether you need spot H100s for a training run or reserved L40S instances for a production endpoint, you're choosing from the full market instead of one provider's pricing.

 We'll update this benchmark data quarterly as new hardware ships and pricing evolves.
 Bookmark this page if you want the latest numbers without the research.